AdamInTheOculus/scrape-indeed/README.md

 # Scrape Indeed

 ## What is it?
-- Node.js library that allows flexible job searching.
+- Node.js package that allows flexible job searching of Indeed's job postings.
-- HTTPS calls are made to `ca.indeed.com` (Canadian jobs, see [Backlog](#backlog))
+- HTTPS calls are made to `ca.indeed.com` (Currently only Canadian jobs, see [Backlog](#backlog)).
 - Uses ES6 Promises to handle asynchronous control flow.

 ## Why use it?
-- Allows your web app to get job posting data from Indeed.
+- Allows your web app to get full job posting data from Indeed.
 - You don't have to deal with Indeed's cluttered interface.

 ## How to use it?